Highly Questionable: Guest hosts

 Throughout its run, Highly Questionable needed to employ guest hosts whenever Le Batard was unavailable, such as when he took time off for his wedding and honeymoon.
 Jon "Stugotz" Weiner, Le Batard's radio co-host, would frequently fill a slot, as would Miami-based journalists like Israel Gutierrez.

 Guest hosts became a permanent fixture for the show after Jones left; some of the more frequently seen guests included Sarah Spain, Mina Kimes, Pablo S. Torre, Domonique Foxworth, Katie Nolan, and Amin Elhassan, among others.

 Beginning in the 2019 football season, ESPN's Monday programs began carrying a football-centric series of topics, including Le Batard and Papi broadcasting from Miami with two guest contributors.
 Usually these spots would be filled by Domonique Foxworth, who joined via satellite from Washington, and Mina Kimes, who joined via satellite from Los Angeles.

 In November 2019, Papi took a leave of absence from Highly Questionable in order to get some rest.
 Le Batard said that after working non-stop for over 50 years it was time for him to take a break.
-His role was filled by the show's producer, who would ask the questions before each segment.
-Papi returned to the show on January 31, 2020, and Le Batard said that he would show up whenever he felt like doing so.

 Since November 2019, most of the guest hosts appeared via satellite instead of in-studio.
 For example, Torre, Jones, and Katie Nolan appeared from ESPN's studio complex at the South Street Seaport, Foxworth and Clinton Yates appeared from Washington, and Sarah Spain appeared from her native Chicago.